 We bring expertise in dealing with Section 404 issues to all matters in which we are involved.
-Our attorneys have addressed Section 404 permitting issues and interconnected NEPA and Endangered Species Act compliance issues associated with highway, airport, large dam, flood control, commercial, and residential projects nationwide.
+Our attorneys have addressed Section 404 permitting issues, permit exemptions, and interconnected NEPA and Endangered Species Act compliance issues associated with highway, airport, large dam, flood control, coastal development, commercial, and residential projects nationwide.

 National Parks Conservation Association v.
 Semonite, 916 F.3d 1075 (D.C.
 Cir.
 2019) (Successfully challenged Army Corps of Engineers’ permit for a transmission corridor crossing the James River at Jamestown, Virginia under NEPA and National Historic Preservation Act.)

 National Wildlife Federation v.
 Army Corps of Engineers, 170 F. Supp.
 3d 6 (D.D.C.
 2016) (Challenge to Corps’ issuance of Nationwide Permit 13 for bank stabilization structures under Clean Water Act, NEPA, and Endangered Species Act).

 Turner v.
 Ga.
 River Network, 297 Ga.
 306 (2015) (Represented environmental groups in precedential case regarding buffer protection for waters under Georgia Erosion and Sedimentation Act.)

 Georgia River Network v.
 Army Corps of Engineers, 517 Fed.
 Appx.
 699 (11th Cir.
 2013) (Challenged wetlands permit for 1000-acre reservoir under Clean Water Act and NEPA in Cairo, Georgia.)